Resilience of dynamical systems: Introduction

 The paper is organized as follows.
 In Section~\ref{sec:prelimin}, we set the notation and recall some notions on continuous dynamical systems.
 Each of the following four sections addresses a class of indicators of resilience grouped according to the most relevant mathematical technique upon which they are based: Section~\ref{local_lI_subsection} contains the local indicators obtained via the linearization in the neighbourhood of a hyperbolic trajectory.
 Section~\ref{secbasinshape} deals with the indicators focusing on geometric features of the basins of attraction.
 In Section~\ref{sec:transient}, we present all the indicators related to the transient behaviour of a system during and after a perturbation.
 The variation of parameters and the consequent indicators are treated in Section~\ref{sec:parameters}.
-Finally, in Section~\ref{sec:examples}, we carry out an analysis of resilience of a model from population dynamics, using and comparing the indicators introduced in the previous sections.
+In Section~\ref{sec:examples}, we carry out an analysis of resilience of a model from population dynamics, using and comparing the indicators introduced in the previous sections.
+We close the paper with a final discussion in Section~\ref{sec:conclusions}.